Augmented World Expo

 Augmented World Expo (or AWE) is an annual international conference, expo and awards show that is focused on the fields of augmented reality, virtual reality and wearable technology.

-It is organized by a non-profit organization named AugmentedReality.Org, with the mission of "Advancing augmented reality to advance humanity".
+It is organized by AWE XR, LLC, with the mission of "Advancing augmented reality to advance humanity".

 They produce the events in USA, Europe and Asia, counting with the participation of numerous technology companies, such as Google or Intel and several relevant speakers in the field.